habibjubair/stock-terminal/README.md

 - **This is a screening tool, not investment advice**, on every tab.
 It mechanically ranks live public data — it doesn't know about news, litigation, guidance changes, or your firm's actual research.
-Always sanity-check the pick before repeating it to a customer, and follow your compliance requirements for what can be said on a sales call — this applies with extra force to the Penny Stock Radar.
+  This is to give you a jump-start of the strongest opportunity within the sectors.
 - Yahoo's screener/sector endpoints are unofficial and can occasionally change shape or rate-limit you; the fallback lists exist so the app degrades gracefully rather than breaking, but if you see a lot of "No data — try Refresh", wait a minute and